projectNEWM/newm-aipoph/aipoph/README.md

-# aipoph
+# AIPoPh

 - TODO

-This is the smart contract implementation for `aipoph`.
+This is the smart contract implementation for `AIPoPh`.
 We seek to create a novel method for certifying human identity in a decentralized and secure manner.

 The current solution aims to create a system of contracts that are as close to a hyperstructure as possible.
 All federated and centralized solutions ought to be able to be derived from this solution.